16 Types of Steak Everyone Should Know

 The flat iron is a tender steak cut from the chuck section, the front shoulder of the beef.
 It’s taken from the upper portion of the shoulder blade and has a triangular shape that resembles an iron.
 It’s very tender and flavorful, although there is a tough sinew running through its middle that should not be eaten.

-Editor’s Tip: Cook a flat iron the same way you would a filet mignon: in a hot pan or grill until it reaches medium-rare temperatures.
-These lean steaks make a great addition to salads.
+How to Cook It: Cook a flat iron the same way you would a filet mignon: in a hot pan or grill until it reaches medium-rare temperatures.
+These lean steaks make a great steak salad.